luisarizmendi/bootc-images/microshift-luks-tpm/README.md

 ---

 ## Pre-Build Configuration

-1. **Red Hat Edge Manager config**
+### 1. Red Hat Edge Manager Config

-    You should include your specific Red Hat Edge manager config file under `/etc/flightctl/config.yaml` before build your image in order to get a fully automated onboarding.
+You should include your specific Red Hat Edge Manager config file under `/etc/flightctl/config.yaml` before building your image to enable fully automated onboarding.

-    If you don't want to re-build the image you can change the built-it file with the one containing your values after installing the device as a post-boot action.
-This will trigger automatically the flightctl agent restart thanks to the file monitoring systemd unit.
+If you don't want to rebuild the image, you can change the built-in file with one containing your values after installing the device as a post-boot action.
+This will automatically trigger the flightctl-agent restart thanks to the hook-files.sh monitoring script.

-2. **IDM CA Certificate**
+### 2. IDM CA Certificate
    Add your IDM CA certificate to the trusted store:
    ```text
    /etc/pki/ca-trust/source/anchors/ca.crt